 Quotations as Pictures

 Josef Stern is William H. Colvin Professor of Philosophy Emeritus at the University of Chicago and was the Inaugural Director of the Joyce Z. and Jacob Greenberg Center for Jewish Studies.
-He is the author of Metaphor in Context (MIT Press), The Matter and Form of Maimonides' Guide, and other books.
+He is the author of

 The proposal of a semantics for quotations using explanatory notions drawn from philosophical theories of pictures.
 In Quotations as Pictures, Josef Stern develops a semantics for quotations using explanatory notions drawn from philosophical theories of pictures.
 He offers the first sustained analysis of the practice of quotation proper, as opposed to mentioning.
 Unlike other accounts that treat quotation as mentioning, Quotations as Pictures argues that the two practices have independent histories, that they behave differently semantically, that the inverted commas employed in both mentioning and quotation are homonymous, that so-called mixed quotation is nothing but subsentential quotation, and that the major problem of quotation is to explain its dual reference or meaning—its ordinary meaning and its metalinguistic reference to the quoted phrase attributed to the quoted subject.